NeurOasis/garden/context-initialization-templates/Behind The Scenes/CIT_Personal_20250511.md

 - 📄 Always use markdown format for documentation and reference materials
 - 📊 Create visual hierarchies with markdown formatting for better readability
 - 🔐 Prioritize solutions using native iOS apps over third-party apps requiring special permissions
+- ⏰ Implement the reminder strategies above consistently throughout our conversations

-This template was last updated: May 01, 2025
+This template was last updated: May 11, 2025